entelect-incubator/.NET/Phase 2/Step 2/README.md

 ![Data Access Structure](Assets/2020-11-20-09-42-04.png)

-We will test every method inside of the DataAcess class - GetAsync, GetAllAsync, SaveAsync, UpdateAsync and DeleteAsync.
+We will test every method inside of the DataAccess class - GetAsync, GetAllAsync, SaveAsync, UpdateAsync and DeleteAsync.
 The class will inherit from QueryTestBase created earlier.

 Every test method will start with [Test], this indicates it as a Unit Test.